Average Net Profit for Flipping a House in 2022

 The ultimate goal of house flipping is to purchase a property for below-market value, renovate it, then sell it for a profit.
-This process can be, and has been, extremely profitable for many investors over the years, if done correctly.
-But, what exactly is the average net profit from flipping one house?
+As we move through 2024, understanding the nuances of net profit in house flipping becomes increasingly crucial, especially given the unpredictability of market conditions.
+Flipping a house can be, and has been, extremely profitable for many investors over the years if done correctly.
+But, what exactly is the average net profit from flipping a house?
+Below, we’ll explore the average net profit from flipping a house in 2024 and what you can expect.

 Net Profit Margin